Shape optimization under width constraint: the Cheeger constant and the torsional rigidity: Minimizing the torsional rigidity among shapes with minimal width

-Each equilateral \trc{} shape contains a hexagon $H_r$ defined above.
+Each equilateral \trc{} shape contains a hexagon $H_r$ defined above (see Figure \ref{fig:equi-caps}).
 Moreover, the torsion of these hexagons is minimal for $r = 1/3$ as shown in Proposition \ref{prop:torsion-tri}.
-In the end, by direct comparison, the equilateral triangle minimizes the torsion among shapes with given minimal width. $\square$
+Finally, by direct comparison, the equilateral triangle minimizes the torsion among shapes with given minimal width. $\square$

 \begin{rem} The optimality of the equilateral triangle for the maximization of the first Dirichlet-Laplace eigenvalue remains open, although numerical simulations in \cite{Bogosel-Convex} and the results of this paper, regarding the minimization of the torsional rigidity are strong indicators regarding its validity.